Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 J. J. Abrams got a lot of this from casual fans of LOST throughout the run of the series, despite only being involved for about half of its first season, and then again briefly to co-write the third season premiere.
 Damon Lindelof, who co-wrote the pilot with Abrams, went on to run the series with Carlton Cuse after Abrams left.
 Fans who were in the loop knew to blame Cuse and Lindelof for their frustrations with the series, but the news media often still referred to it as if it were Abrams' show.
 (To be fair, Abrams was responsible for introducing a few of the show's earliest mysteries, and then leaving it to other writers to explain them.)

 Julian Fellowes has become this among the Downton Abbey fandom.
 Fans even hold him responsible for Matthew's death, even though Dan Stevens was the one who left the show and it's generally agreed that there was no way to write Matthew out that didn't involve killing him.
-Of course, they also blame him for plenty of things that are his fault, such as his increasing focus on Lady Mary at the expense of other, arguably more interesting characters and the fact that the soap opera quotient has been steadily rising over the past two series.
+Of course, they also blame him for plenty of things that are his fault, such as his increasing focus on Lady Mary at the expense of other, arguably more interesting characters and the fact that the soap opera quotient has been steadily rising over the past two series and Sybil's death, which - even though the actress was leaving - could have been easily avoided.

 Julie Plec has gotten this since she took over as head writer of The Vampire Diaries.
 Roughly half the fandom considers to be worse than a serbian war criminal.
 She has been blamed for pairing Damon and Elena and accused of treating loved characters poorly (Bonnie comes to mind), and favoritism towards Damon.
 She has done herself no favors by making various remarks that she considers the onetime Anti-Villain Damon to be a hero and believes that his needs come first.
 Some fans see her as being every bit as dangerous and deluded as Stephanie Meyer.